zoffixznet/perl6.party/post/Perl-6-NativeCall--Look-Ma-Im-A-C-Programmer.md

     driver_return_code_t    cdio_close_tray (const char *psz_drive, driver_id_t *p_driver_id)

 That look mighty fancy and doesn't seem like we reproduced them exactly in our Perl 6 code.
-I'm cheetsy-doodling here a bit: I pass Str type object instead of an actual string to pass `NULL`, and I looked up what `int` value will work for `p_driver_id` so I don't have to mess with structs or enums, for now.
+I'm cheetsy-doodling here a bit: while Str is correct for `const char *`, I looked up what `int` value will work for `p_driver_id` so I don't have to mess with structs or enums, for now.
+I'm also ignoring return types which may be a bad idea and makes my code less predictable and perhaps less portable as well.
+When making calls to subs, I used the type object `Str` for the strings.
+That translates to a `NULL` in C.

 I'll leave more detailed coverage of passing arguments around for future articles.
 Right now, there's a more serious issue that needs fixing.
 The names!